Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Kent State's games this season have not gone over any of three set point totals.

-- When Kent State piles up over 268.7 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Kent State piles up over 268.7 yards, the team is 1-1 against the spread and 1-1 overall.

-- This season the Golden Flashes have three turnovers, three fewer than the Terrapins have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.